A content strategy is a full company document that illustrates how the content your organization creates will impact every facet of the business.

 Let's get one very important detail clear from the start — a content strategy is not a marketing document.
 While your marketing experts might craft a content strategy, theirs isn't the only department that owns it.

-A content strategy is a full company document that illustrates how the content the organization creates will impact every facet of the business.
+A content strategy is a company-wide document that illustrates how the content the organization creates will impact every facet of the business.
 Your strategy will provide a holistic view of where you as an organization want to go and how your content will help you get there.

-This is why it’s crucial to have the entire company fully bought into the content strategy.
-Everyone has to own the outcome in order for your strategy to be successful.
+This is why it's crucial to have the entire company fully bought in to the content strategy.
+Everyone has to agree on the outcome for your strategy to be successful.

-In essence, your content strategy serves as an SLA for all departments to understand the importance of content to the business’s success and to document their role in how the plan is executed.
+In essence, your content strategy serves as a service-level agreement (SLA) for all departments to understand the importance of content to the business's success and to document their role in how the plan is executed.

 What does a content strategy look like?

-There are 1.1M+ results for what a content strategy looks like, some with an outstanding array of colors and shapes.
+Note: There are 1.4 B results in Google for what a content strategy looks like, some with an outstanding array of colors and shapes.
 You do you.

 Your strategy is unique and should be created and presented in the format that will most resonate with both your leadership team and your coworkers.